 If you have received a renewal form and want to renew online with a credit card, you may do that here.

 SCALE TECHNICIAN REGISTRATION - Scale technician registration provides a means for officially rejected and new or repaired weighing devices to be placed in service without having to wait for a Standards Division employee to perform the test.
 Technicians must register annually and provide an annual certification of the standards of weight which they use in their work.
 Registration expires on June 30.
 Each technician is required to complete a service certificate for all new installations and when returning officially rejected scales to service.
 Failure to comply with the law may subject a scale technician to criminal and civil penalties.
-Questions should be directed to Susan Myrick (919-733-4411).
+Questions should be directed to Sheila Parrish (919-733-4411).

 There is a $20.00 registration fee for all Scale Technicians.

 You may download the form to apply for registration as a Scale Technician by clicking here.